-AIR THERMOS AIR THERMOSTAT TROUBLESHOOTING Fault Possible Cause Verification Recommended Action Thermostat not working properly or giving erroneous readings Faulty wiring between unit and thermostat 24VDC is not present across POWER and GND at the thermostat but is present across 24VDC and GND at the lower right of control board.
+AIR THERMOSTAT (BAPISTAT) TROUBLESHOOTING Fault Possible Cause Verification Recommended Action Thermostat not working properly or giving errone- Faulty wiring between unit and thermostat 24VDC is not present across POWER & GND at thermostat but is present across 24VDC and GND at lower right of control board.
 Verify correct wiring with twisted pair wire in the Wiring chapter.
-Correct the wiring as necessary. or MODBUS FAULT Disconnect wire and check continuity by connecting wires together at one end and measuring for close to zero resistance at other end.
-Replace twisted pair wire if open circuit is found. indication Hardware problem on heat pump control board 24VDC is not present across 24VDC and GND at the lower right of control board.
+Correct. ous readings or Disconnect wire and check continuity by connecting wires together at one end and measuring for close to zero resistance at other end.
+Replace twisted pair wire if open circuit is found.
+MODBUS BAPISTAT fault indication Hardware problem on heat pump control board 24V DC is not present across 24VDC and GND at the lower right of control board.
 Replace board if voltage not correct.
-Remove MODBUS screw terminal connector from board as well as jumper from TERM (located just above the MODBUS connector).
-Using a multimeter set to DC volts with negative probe on B and positive probe on A , confirm there is +2.5VDC .
+Remove MODBUS screw terminal connector from board & jumper from TERM (located above BACnet connector).
+Using multimeter set to DC volts with black probe on B and red probe on A, confirm there is +2.5VDC .
 Replace board if voltage not correct.
 MODBUS termination problem Verify MODBUS TERM jumper is in place on control board.
 Install jumper if missing.
 Faulty thermostat 24VDC is present across POWER and GND at the thermostat, wiring and termination are correct, and thermostat settings have been verified against the table in Operation chapter; but problem persists.
 Replace thermostat.